inkdropapp/docs-old/src/pages/manual/customizing-the-editor.md

 Inkdrop's text editor is built on top of [CodeMirror](https://codemirror.net/) which is specialized for editing code, and comes with a number of [language modes](https://codemirror.net/mode/index.html) and [addons](https://codemirror.net/doc/manual.html#addons) that implement more advanced editing functionality.

-You can access the instance of CodeMirror like this:
+You can access the instance of CodeMirror via [MDE](/reference/mde) like this:

 ```js
 inkdrop.getActiveEditor().cm